-Sound encouraging right, before to apply you need to be sure if you are eligible for this type of permit.
-As well as other nuances of permanent residence permit (PR for the future mention) should be taken into account.
+Sounds encouraging right?
+Yet, before the application, you need to ensure if you are eligible for this type of permit.
+Moreover, other nuances of the permanent residence permit (PR for the future mention) should be taken into account.

 Why Apply for Permanent Residence Permit in Germany?

 - No extension required.
 Once receiving PR you will have the right to stay in the country for an unlimited duration of time.

 - Entitlement for any employment including self-employment.
 While holding PR you can work for any employer, in any employment form, including self-employment.
 Your permit neither bound with one company or the purpose of stay.

 3. Freedom of movement in the EU/EEA.
 A permanent residence permit opens borders or other 31 EU and EEA countries.
 To travel outside of Europe must be required additional information.
 As there might be restrictions due to your citizenship.

 !Be aware that if you leave Germany for a period of more than six months, your Permanent Residence Permit will be canceled.
 If you hold an EU Permanent Residence Permit, it will expire after a 12-month stay outside the EU/EEA.

 - Permission on education and vocational training.
 PR allows holders to start a vocational training (Ausbildung) without approval from The Federal employment Agency (Bundesagentur für Arbeit).
 In normal cases, if the applicant doesn’t have a German PR, the employment Agency will choose a candidate from Germany or EU/EEA as they privileged above Non-EU/EEA citizens.

 - Guaranteed social security and health insurance.
 Owner of PR in Germany entitled in the same way as german residents to have social security insurance and health insurance.
 Social security includes sickness benefits, long-term care insurance, pension insurance, accident insurance, and unemployment insurance.
 What else you need for a carefree life in Germany?